 - Table tags – advance layout for displaying data

-- Layout tags – another advance layout for conveying semantic information
+- Layout tags – such as header, nav, section, asside, article and footer.
+An advance layout for conveying semantic information

 - IFrame tag – layout that enable displaying another a page within another page

-The original intent of the tables tag was to display data similar to spreadsheet.
-It was not designed be a layout tool, but in early HTML, the the only tool to control layout was the table.
-Table is an awkward syntax for expressing layout, so older HTML editors and IDE focused on making the table tags usable by the web designers to express layout.
+The original intention of table tags was to display data as in a spreadsheet.
+It was not designed to be a layout tool, but in early HTML is the only tool to control layout.
+Using tables for layout is an awkward syntax, so older HTML editors and IDE focused on making the table tags usable for web designers to express layout.
 The main fault with tables for expressing layout is that the layouts are not responsive to different window dimensions.